 Then, the selection process starts.
 We highlight the dominating ideas and then the process focuses on them.
 This lateral thinking form of thought is great for coming up with fresh perspectives for a problem.
 However, there is another way of addressing issues – through the reversal technique.

 Instead of looking for the cause-effect model, reverse them.
 For example, you could say “the parents are educating their kids” or “the kids need to be educated by their parents”, or even “are the kids educated by their parents?”
 By doing this, you challenge your mind to actively think of the problem from different angles and address each one until it creates a solution.

 Lastly, use analogies to help yourself find a solution.
 By associating the problem with something familiar, your brain may come up with new alternatives.
 Generally, you’ll want to think of your mind as a tool that you need to sharpen always.
 To do so, twist the problem, tweak it or play with it.
 Do everything that feels like it will get you the results you’re looking for.

 Lesson 3: The random exposure and the formal generation techniques to develop your lateral thinking.

 There are many ways to train your lateral thinking.
-To become more creative and open to new perspectives, you should first throw yourself into new situations and explore outside your comfort zone.
+Throwing yourself into new situations and exploring the world outside your comfort zone, for example.
 You can start by engaging with conversations outside your area of expertise, reading books outside your usual study materials, or just trying anything new for a chance.

 To achieve something new, you’ll first have to do what you don’t usually do.
 Innovation comes from exploration, so don’t be afraid to throw yourself into the unknown and even fail in some cases.
 We call this technique random exposure, and for a reason!
 Everything about this way of training your lateral thinking is random, so don’t try to rationalize it and just allow yourself to explore new activities.